 Susanna (Gaumer) Sturtz Baughman was born in 1790 in Southampton Township, Somerset County, PA, the daughter of Johann "Jacob" and Maria Catherine (Sowash) Gaumer.

-At some point in about 1808, the Sturtzes moved to Ohio and settled in Washington Township, Muskingum County.
+In about the year of their marriage, the Sturtzes moved to Ohio and settled in Washington Township, Muskingum County.
 Susanna's parents had relocated there in 1806 followed by Susanna's brother Daniel Gaumer Sr. in 1809.